DavidEggenberger/ModularMonolith.SaaS.Template/README.md

    **IntegrationEventHandlers**: IntegrationEventHandlers handling IntegationEvents published from other Modules<br/>
    **Queries**: The Queries with their respective QueryHandlers <br/>
-  **Domain**: The aggregate's entities moduled following the principles of Domain Driven Design <br/> **Infrastructure**: EF Core DbContext and Configuration for the whole Module
+  **Domain**: The aggregate's entities moduled following the principles of Domain Driven Design <br/> **Infrastructure**: EF Core DbContext and Configuration for the whole Module<br/>

+**IntegrationEvents**:
+<br/>Defines the IntegrationEvents and is intended to be referenced by other Modules so that the published IntegrationEvents can be handled which enables cross Module communication.